humportal/humportal/content/guidance/earmarking.md

 Donors committed to:

 > Progressively reduce the earmarking of their humanitarian contributions.
 The aim is to aspire to achieve a global target of 30 per cent of humanitarian contributions that is nonearmarked or softly earmarked by 2020.

+*For the full commitments under this workstream, see [Grand Bargain Website: Workstreams 7 & 8.
+Enhanced quality funding](https://interagencystandingcommittee.org/Quality-funding).*

 ## Can IATI data Help Track Commitments?